-The terms and conditions of each appointment, including salary, other financial benefits, rank, type of appointment (non-tenure track, probationary tenure track, or tenured), length of appointment, approximate course load, together with the policy concerning nonteaching assignments, as specified in the Augsburg University Faculty Handbook, will be stated in writing and be in possession of both the institution and the faculty member before the appointment is consummated.
+The terms and conditions of each appointment, including salary, other financial benefits, rank, type of appointment (non-tenure track, probationary tenure track, or tenured), length of appointment, and approximate course load, together with the policy concerning nonteaching assignments, as specified in the Augsburg University Faculty Handbook, will be stated in writing and be in possession of both the institution and the faculty member before the appointment is finalized.

-9.1.3.
-B. Tenure
+9.1.3 Tenure

-Experience applicable to tenure to a full-time position is understood to be full-time teaching.
-Experience applicable to tenure to a part-time position is understood to be at least 50% of full-time teaching.
+Tenure is normally a six-year process; however, it can be accelerated with applicable prior experience in a faculty appointment.

-All appointments except those carrying tenure will be for one academic year unless otherwise specifically indicated.
+In qualified circumstances, a candidate may request to suspend the normal schedule for Third Year Review or Tenure Review for up to two years in cases where the candidate in the Probationary Period of a Tenure Track Appointment holds a full-time appointment.
+Such postponement is subject to approval by the Chief Academic Officer, in consultation with the Department Chair.

-A faculty member on a probationary tenure track appointment will be tenured to a fulltime position when the faculty member has been reappointed for an eighth academic year as a full-time teacher on a tenure track appointment, or will be tenured to a part-time position when the faculty member has been reappointed for the eighth academic year at a minimum of 50% of full-time teaching on a tenure track appointment.
+There is no automatic tenure without review.
+A faculty member on a probationary tenure track appointment will be tenured to a full-time position following a successful tenure review which normally occurs in the sixth year of appointment.

-Explanatory note:
+For certain appointments, hiring with tenure is possible, subject to the approval of the Board; however, there is no tenure without review.

-These policies will apply to persons hired for the 1980-81 and subsequent school years whose contracts state that their position is a tenure-track position.
+In the case of a senior academic administrative appointment (e.g. Academic Dean or Provost) before an offer is made, the President or Chief Academic Officer will propose a departmental home.
+The tenured members of the proposed department (see Faculty Handbook for substitutions if needed) will review the candidate’s application and academic portfolio and provide a recommendation.
+The department’s recommendation is forwarded to the Committee on Tenure and Promotion who will then vote on a recommendation regarding the rank and status of the candidate.
+The hiring of an administrator with tenure to a department or the faculty member’s leaving of an administrative post to join the department in which the faculty member is tenured should not negatively impact the current faculty in that department.

-Persons who have accumulated part-time experience prior to this change in policy will have the option of applying or not applying for tenure when they become eligible.
-If they do not apply, they may be continued on annual appointments.
-There will be no automatic tenure without review.
+In hiring with tenure for a departmental Endowed Chair appointment, the tenured members of the department (see Faculty Handbook for substitutions if needed) will review the candidate’s application and academic portfolio and provide a recommendation.
+The department recommendation is forwarded to the Committee on Tenure and Promotion who will then vote on a recommendation regarding the rank and status of the candidate.

-A Faculty member who will have been appointed to the rank of associate professor will be granted tenure not later than upon completion of four years of service at Augsburg.
+Under normal circumstances, a tenure-track Faculty member who was originally appointed to the rank of assistant professor will complete a tenure review during the sixth year of service at Augsburg, following a successful tenure review.
 Appointment to associate professor generally assumes previous college or university teaching experience.
-A faculty member who will have been originally appointed as associate professor will be granted tenure not later than after four years of service; if originally appointed as professor the Faculty member will be granted tenure no later than after three years of service.
+Under normal circumstances, a tenure track faculty member who was originally appointed as associate professor will complete a tenure review during the third year of service; under normal circumstances, a tenure track originally appointed as professor the Faculty member will complete a tenure review during the second year of service.

 Policies and procedures governing tenure and academic freedom are based in principle on the 1940 Statement of Principles on Academic Freedom and Tenure, the 1968 Recommended Institutional Regulations on Academic Freedom and Tenure, and the 1971 Statement on Procedural Standards in the Renewal and Nonrenewal of Faculty Appointments.
 However, Augsburg's policies and/or procedures as set forth in Augsburg's Constitution, By-Laws, and Faculty Personnel Policies and Procedures will be controlling.

-9.1.4.C.
-Termination of Appointment
+9.1.4 Termination of Appointment